AdobeDocs/experience-manager-core-components.en/help/using/embed.md

  However the rules are more complicated than that because the Embed Component follows AEM’s global HTML AntiSami filtering rule set, which can be found at `/libs/cq/xssprotection/config.xml`.
 This can be overlaid for project-specific configuration by a develoer if required.

+ Additional security information can be found in the [AEM developer documentation.](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/security.html)

  >[!NOTE]
  >Although the AntiSamy rules can be configured by overlaying `/libs/cq/xssprotection/config.xml`, these changes affect all HTL and JSP behavior and not just the Embed Core Component.